 Crop maturity determination is critical for a successful harvest-aid program.
 Premature crop termination has been shown to reduce lint yield, seed quality, micronaire, and fiber strength.
-Although some dry-weight transfer to developing lint has been noted with the use of some defoliants, desiccants generally abruptly terminate fiber and plant development.
+Desiccants generally abruptly terminate fiber and plant development.
 Harvest-aid chemicals cannot increase the rate of fiber development.
 Only additional good growing weather including open skies and adequate heat units combined with functional leaves can mature cotton bolls.
 Maturity can be determined by using a sharp knife to cut into the bolls.
 If the boll is watery or jelly-like on the inside, then it is immature and needs more heat units.
 If boll development is such that the knife cannot slice through the lint, then the boll is nearly mature.
 Close inspection of the seed will give further indication of boll maturity.
 If the seed coat is turning tan and the seed leaves (or cotyledons) are fully developed, the boll is mature.

 When determining boll maturity of adjacent fruit, one can consider the following.
-When moving up the plant from a first position boll that has just cracked to a first position closed boll on the next fruiting branch, about 60 additional heat units (DD60s) are required to obtain similar boll maturity.
+When moving up the plant from a first position boll that has just cracked to a first position unopened boll on the next fruiting branch, about 60 additional heat units (DD60s) are required to obtain similar boll maturity.
 If moving out from a first position boll to a second position boll on the same fruiting branch, about 120 heat units will be required to reach the same level of maturity.
 For an individual boll, a total of about 800-850 heat units are required after pollination to produce normal size and quality.
 However, bolls obtaining fewer heat units may still make productive lint of lower micronaire that may contribute to final yield.

-Nodes above cracked boll (NACB) is a recently developed tool that can be used to time harvest aid application (Figure 1).
+Nodes above cracked boll (NACB) is a tool that can be used to time harvest aid application (Figure 1).
 A Beltwide cotton harvest aid project was conducted over multiple sites and years by Kerby, Supak, Banks, and Snipes.
 It was determined that if the uppermost first position-cracked boll is within three nodes of the uppermost harvestable first position boll then no lint weight will be lost if a defoliant-type harvest aid is applied at that time (Figures 1 and 2).
 However, if the uppermost harvestable first position boll is four or more nodes above the uppermost first position cracked boll, then potential for some lint loss exists.
 The lint loss potential increases as the NACB increases.
 Micronaire reduction generally follows a similar pattern when using the nodes above cracked boll criterion.
-When applying defoliant type materials, some dry weight transfer occurs which allows marginally mature bolls to finish development.
+When defoliant type chemicals are applied, some slight subsequent fiber development may occur before defoliation.
 If applying desiccants, more bolls must be mature in order to reduce the risk of fiber weight loss or reduction of micronaire, thus two to three NACB would be a better target.